Malbec

 mal-bek

-Argentina’s most important variety came by way of France, where it’s commonly called Côt (sounds like “coat”).
-Wines are loved for their rich, dark fruit flavors and smooth chocolatey finish.
+Argentina’s most important grape variety came by way of France, where it’s commonly called Côt (sounds like “coat”).
+Wines are loved for their rich, dark fruit flavors and smooth, chocolatey finish.

 Primary Flavors